 Available panoramic glass roof

-Interior Safety Connect, a telematics system available by subscription, is standard, and the available navigation system includes the Lexus Enform concierge service and Bluetooth phonebook download.
+Interior Safety Connect, a subscription-based communication system, is standard, and the available navigation system includes the Lexus Enform concierge service and Bluetooth phonebook download.
+Interior features include:

 Dual-zone automatic climate control